Nextdoor/kingpin/docs/basicuse.rst

    the specific ``actor`` that you're instantiating.
 See individual Actor documentation below for these options.

-The simples JSON file could look like this:
+The simplest JSON file could look like this:

 .. code-block:: json